Veronica Lodge: Lifestyle and relationships

 Veronica enjoys a very posh lifestyle, as her family are among the richest people in the world.
 She nevertheless chooses to hang out with her less affluent friends, including the boy she is in love with, Archie Andrews, whom she nicknames "Archiekins."
 Her level of interest in him varies, however.
 Mr. Lodge often has nightmares that Veronica and Archie will marry.
-In 2009, Archie Comics published a storyline that followed this possible future, marrying Veronica to Archie in one universe and to Reggie in another.
+In 2009, Archie Comics published the Archie Marries Veronica to explore this possible future, marrying Veronica to Archie in one universe and to Reggie in another.

 Veronica's best friend (and sometimes arch-rival) is Betty Cooper, and the two enjoy countless activities and interests.
 However, they are also at constant competition for Archie's affections.
 Veronica is often jealous of Betty, and will go to any length to steal anything that is important or a triumph for Betty, even if she (Veronica) did not want it in the first place.
 If Betty has a date with a new boy, Veronica will let her have Archie for a brief time, so that she can steal the date.
 If Betty is praised for some achievement, Veronica will do anything to ruin it for her.
-In one story, she gave Betty a candy bar containing nuts (which Betty is allergic to), so that Veronica could steal her modeling job.
+In one story, she gave Betty a candy bar containing nuts (to which Betty is allergic), so that Veronica could steal her modeling job.
 Veronica is often seen scheming to get Archie from Betty whenever she spots the two dating.
 Occasionally, she is victorious.
 But usually, Betty manages to successfully take revenge on her.
 Also, Archie occasionally has stood up to Veronica and stuck with Betty.

 Her other friends include Ethel Muggs, Midge Klump and Nancy Woods, and they all enjoy having slumber parties and shopping at the mall together.

 Periodically, she can be cocky and snobbish, constantly looking down on those less fortunate than herself, or sees herself as the rules of common society don't apply to her simply because she is wealthy, which causes her friends to be upset with her.
 During those times, she derisively refers to the public at large as "the common horde."
 At other times, when she can be snobbish, her father will punish her with having her credit cards confiscated.